Fujifilm X-A3 vs Pentax K-70

 It is notable that the K-70 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A3 does not feature such a mic input.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the X-A3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-A3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.
+Further information on the features and operation of the X-A3 and K-70 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Pentax K-70 Manual.

 So what is the bottom line?
 Is the Fujifilm X-A3 better than the Pentax K-70 or vice versa?
 The listing below highlights the relative strengths of the two models.